maximumsw/Fintech-Applications-Development-Blockchain-Cryptocurrencies-Smart-Contracts-Solidity/README.md

 # Fintech Projects - Blockchain Educational Monorepo

-A collection of progressive .NET blockchain implementations demonstrating core concepts from basic hashing to smart contracts.
+A collection of progressive .NET blockchain implementations demonstrating core concepts from basic hashing to smart contracts and advanced economic mechanisms.
 Built with **ASP.NET Core MVC** on **.NET 8.0**.

 ## Projects